-(f) Supports practice expense relative value units (RVUs) that are based on the actual resources, both direct and indirect, which physicians use to provide services and that are adjusted in a timely and understandable manner;
+(f) Supports practice expense relative value units (RVUs) that are based on the actual resources, both direct and indirect, physicians use to provide services and that are adjusted in a timely and understandable manner;

-(h) Supports the elimination of all geographic adjustment factors from the Medicare Fee Schedule except for those designed to achieve a specific public policy goal (e.g., to encourage physicians to practice in underserved areas);
+(h) Supports the elimination of all geographic adjustment factors from the Medicare Physician Fee Schedule except for those designed to achieve a specific public policy goal (e.g., to encourage physicians to practice in underserved areas);

-(1973) (2011 COD)
+(1973) (September 2022 COD)